kishlayjeet/Connect-MySQL-Database-to-Python/README.md

 ## Creating a Database:

-For purposes of example, we will need a sample database.
-To do so, follow the below steps:
+For purposes of example, we will need a sample database in MySQL that you can connect to.
+If you don't have a database to do so, follow the below steps:

-- First, open a MySQL client tool like MySQL Workbench or use a terminal.
+- First, open a MySQL client tool like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) or use a terminal.
 - Second login to the database using your credentials.
 - Finally, run the following command to create a database (for example, company).